feathersjs/docs/api/client/socketio.md

 #### removed

-The `removed` event will be published with the callback data when a service `remove` calls back successfully.
+The `removed` event will be published with the callback data, when a service `remove` calls back successfully.

 ```js
 var socket = io('http://localhost:3030/');